na-na-hi/renget/archive/oyfco.md

 `Both wore stockings and heels, as well as flowery gloves.`

 `"It's been a while Drekus.
 Those girls are pretty cute.
 Heheh."
 A voice called out from a speaker.
-"You're good to enter, sweethearts."`UUndernder
+"You're good to enter, sweethearts."`

 `Inigo giggled behind his fan, "Oh you.
 I bet you say that to all the girls."`